Rswaby/websecurity_Honeypot/README.md

 # Issues encountered
-* Installing the MHN Admin application via gloud ssh did not work at all( as instructing by the codepath assignment page)
-  - most of my time was spent trying to find the issue.
+* Installing the MHN Admin application via gloud ssh did not work at all( as instructing by the codepath assignment page) most of my time was spent trying to find the issue.

 # summary of data collected
 * dianaea - over 	3033 attacks
 * elastichoney - 1 attack
 * shockpot - 0 attacks
 * amun - 2188 attacks
+* No malware was found in my investigation.

 - [ ] Dasboard View: ![Alt Text](admin.gif)